amranhossain63/Coursera_Capstone/README.md

 Furthermore, because of the existence of null values in some records, the data needs to be preprocessed before any further processing.

+## Data Preparation:
+The original data are not ready for our desired model.
+We have to prepare the data set to build a perfect model.
+We have to drop some non-relevant columns, which will not be useful to model.
+We will drop some null values as missing data  info.
+We update some missing/null value with the expected value.
+We replace the value with meaningful value.
+We will update date time as week of day.
+Time as a busy rush .